sachindudeja1993/Sachin-Devops-Journey--TrainWithShubham/Linux/Day1/Notes.md

          - Servers dedicated to one company (often on-premise).
        - Hybrid Cloud: Like a taxi.
 You have your private space, but it uses public infrastructure when needed.
          - Connecting Public and Private clouds together.
        - Multi-Cloud: Using AWS and Azure at the same time.
+- DevOps + Cloud Together
+    - DevOps is the "Method", and Cloud is the "Toolbox."
+    - You can do DevOps without Cloud, but it's hard.
+    - You can use Cloud without DevOps, but it's slow.
+    - Together, they are a "Power Couple" for speed.
+    - Key Concepts
+       - Source Control (Git): Developer saves code.
+       - CI Server (Jenkins/GitHub Actions): Robot picks up code and tests it.
+       - Artifact Registry: Robot saves the approved application.
+       - Cloud Deploy: Robot sends app to AWS/Azure.